EDMdesigner/EDMdesigner-API-Doc/README.md

   + //api.edmdesigner.com/json/project/updateInfo

 #### Parameters (you should post):
   * projectId {String} /REQUIRED/ The id of the project.
 Note that it has to be a valid MongoDB _id.
-It's best if you use the values that you got when you listed the projects of the user with the [/json/project/list](#list-projects) route.
+It's best if you use the values that you got when you list the projects of the user with the [/json/project/list](#list-projects) route.
   * title {String} The title of the new project.
   * description {String} The description of the new project.